Amir Bhatia, Baron Bhatia: Controversy

 In October 2010, Lord Bhatia was suspended from the House of Lords for eight months due to the United Kingdom parliamentary expenses scandal.
-After that, he has sat in the Lords as a non-affiliated member.
+After that, he sat in the Lords as a non-affiliated member.

 In December 2013, BBC Newsnight reported that Lord Bhatia had been accused by the Ethnic Minority Foundation of misappropriating £600,000 from the charity.
 Lord Bhatia was suing the charity for unfair dismissal, and his lawyers said that the allegations were confusing the historical position with the present dispute.